How to create an Enterprise Architecture Framework Diagram

 It is just sitting there, waiting for you to dust it off!

 Enterprise Architecture Frameworks show the types of architectures used at a certain moment in time and it shows the concepts, principles, standards (norms), building blocks, metamodels and user models that are part of the underlying architectures.

-You, as an enterprise architect, can decide yourself which parts of the architectures you think should be part of the framework.
+You, as an enterprise architect, can decide which parts of the architecture you think should be part of the framework.

 About Architecture Diagrams

 An Enterprise Architecture Framework diagram is a special type of Enterprise Architecture Diagram.
 A diagram is only an architecture diagram when it contains information about concepts that together create an architecture or are part of an architecture.
 An architecture diagram is a conceptual structure diagram.

 If a diagram omits the conceptual layer and only shows elements of the logical layer it is not considered anymore an architecture diagram but a logical structure diagram.
 If a diagram only shows the components and objects of the physical layer the diagram is considered to be a physical structure diagram.
 Often the conceptual, logical and physical layers in diagrams are mixed up.